Garrett Cooper Player Props: Marlins vs. Rays

 Rays Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Rays pitching staff ranks ninth in MLB.
+- The 9.2 strikeouts per nine innings put together by the Rays pitching staff ranks eighth in MLB.

-- The righty's most recent time out came on Thursday against the Baltimore Orioles, when he tossed seven innings, surrendering two earned runs while giving up six hits.
+- His last appearance came on Friday against the Baltimore Orioles, when the right-hander went seven scoreless innings while allowing two hits.

-- The 29-year-old has put up an ERA of 3.62, with 13.2 strikeouts per nine innings, in 10 games this season.
-Opposing hitters have a .225 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.